ucm-vista/ai-training/src/index.md

 ---

-Use the accordions below to jump into the tools that matter most—you can skim the overview, copy a prompt, and come back later as we fill out the remaining sections.
+Use the accordions below to jump into the tools that matter most—you can skim the overview, copy a prompt, and come back later as additional sections are added.

 <section class="feature-accordion">
   <div class="feature-section" id="canvas">